jplataquin/visa-v/README.md

 # visa-V
 A micro library for frontend loading and rendering of HTML files with scoped javascript and css execution.

-This library is suitable for both applications that are not running on an http server (e.g. Cordova), and applications that are served from an http server.
+This library is suitable for both applications that are run on file:// without an http server (e.g. Cordova), and applications that are served from an http server.

 ```javascript